syntek-lang/docs/docs/spec/builtins.md

 function print(obj: Object)
 ```

 `print` outputs a string to console, stdout, or another target.
-If `obj` is not a string the `toString` method will be called on it.
+The `toString` method is called on `obj` before printing it.

 ## range